New Helpful Info

 With tele-therapy, frequent short sessions are possible, too.
 Short and frequent can be more effective than the same time delivered in one shot.

-Frequently Asked Questions: What types of therapy?
+FAQs: What types of therapy?

 • The confident parent who helps their child 5 minutes a day a few days a week in real situations will be effective.
 Tele-therapy should help parents work better with their children in their home.
 On “Zoom,” you are hands-on with your child.
 You learn helpful words to say and ways to show things.